On the logical and computational properties of the Vitali covering theorem: Reverse Mathematics and

-In Sections~\ref{kuiken2} and~\ref{kolp}, we develop the RM of measure theory, Littlewood's three principles in particular, based on \cite{elkhuisje}, obtaining a number of equivalences involving \emph{weak compactness}; the latter is the measure-theoretical principle underlying e.g.\ Vitali's covering theorem.
-Our choice of framework is motivated in Section \ref{motig}, while we sketch the system from \cite{elkhuisje} in Section \ref{kuiken}.
-Furthermore, we show in Sections \ref{bintro} and \ref{grm} that weak compactness is \emph{also} central to an alternative (very different) approach to the Lebesgue integral, while we show in Section \ref{grm} that weak compactness is essential to convergence theorems for the Riemann integral involving \emph{nets}; the latter constitute the generalisation of the notion of sequence to (possibly) uncountable index sets.
-In a nutshell, weak compactness is shown to arise naturally in three rather different approaches to measure theory, i.e.\ our results can be said to be independent of the particular framework.
+In this section, we study the RM of measure theory, $\WHBU$ in particular, as summarised by the following list. \begin{itemize} \item In Section \ref{introk}, we introduce $\WHBU$, a version of the Vitali covering theorem that is a direct weakening of $\HBU$ from Section \ref{moresubsec}.
+We investigate generalisations of $\WHBU$ akin to those studied in second-order RM. \item We show that various instances of Littlewood's three principles (including Lusin's and Egorov's theorems) imply $\WHBU$ (Section \ref{kolp}). \item We study Kreuzer's measure theory \cite{elkhuisje} (Section \ref{onderkruipers}).
+We derive the Egorov's theorem but show that the Heine-Borel theorem cannot be proved. \item We show that $\WHBU$ also occurs in an alternative (very different) approach to the Lebesgue integral (Section \ref{GL}), namely the \emph{gauge integral}.
+A similar result for the Riemann integral is obtained. \end{itemize} Thus, $\WHBU$ is shown to arise naturally in different approaches to measure theory, i.e.\ our results can be said to be independent of the particular framework.
+Regarding the third item, we \emph{could} obtain equivalences involving $\WHBU$, but this would require a base theory beyond the scope of this paper.